Waring decompositions of the product of two quadrics: the small rank cases: Introduction

+{Note that the points of $\mathbb{X}$ lie on a unique conic: the union of two lines.
+Whereas the points of $\mathbb{X}'$ lie on a unique conic which is irreducible.
+Hence, no linear change of coordinate can take $I(\mathbb{X})$ to $I(\mathbb{X}').$} \end{example} }

 Our paper is organized as follows.
 In section \ref{Sec:Background} we recall some well-known results which are useful to obtain bounds for the Waring rank.
 In Section \ref{Sec:Basic results} we prove some technical lemmas on upper bounds for Hilbert function and change of coordinates.
 In sections 4, and 5 we study the specific forms $x^2(y_1^2+\cdots+y_n^2)$ and $(x_1^2+x_2^2)(y_1^2+\cdots+y_n^2)$.
-In particular, we study the structure, the defining ideal, and the Hilbert function of all minimal apolar sets.
+In particular, we study the geometry, the defining ideal, and the Hilbert function of all minimal apolar sets.
 The results are summarised in Theorem \ref{thm:A} and Theorem \ref{thm:B}.
-In the final section, we present new lower and upper bounds for the Waring rank of forms of the type $(x_1^2+ \cdots +x_m^2)(y_1^2+ \cdots+y_n^2).$ 2mm {\bf Acknowledgements}: The first, third and the fourth authors would like to thank the second author and the Politecnico di Torino for the hospitality, where most of this work was done during their visit.
+In section 6, we present new lower and upper bounds for the Waring rank of forms of the type $(x_1^2+ \cdots +x_m^2)(y_1^2+ \cdots+y_n^2).$ {In the final section, we present some results computing the cactus rank, border rank, and the dimension of VSP of the forms considered in Theorem A and Theorem B.} 2mm {\bf Acknowledgements}: The first, third and fourth authors would like to thank the second author and the Politecnico di Torino for the hospitality, where most of this work was done during their visit.
 The second author would like to thank IIT Dharwad for the kind hospitality during the phases of this research.
+We thank the anonymous referee for their suggestions and comments that have considerably improved the presentation of this paper.
+In particular, the whole last section was developed based on their suggestions.